Luke Mogelson

 Luke Mogelson is an American journalist.
-He has contributed to The New Yorker and New York Times Magazine, covering the wars in Afghanistan, Syria, and Iraq, as well as Minneapolis after the murder of George Floyd and the January 6th attack on the Capitol.
+He has contributed to The New Yorker and New York Times Magazine, covering the wars in Ukraine, Afghanistan, Syria, and Iraq, as well as Minneapolis after the murder of George Floyd and the January 6th attack on the Capitol.

 Biography

 Mogelson was born in St. Louis.
 He graduated from Bennington College in 2005.
-He was a contributing writer for the New York Times Magazine, reporting from Kabul, Afghanistan, from 2011 to 2014.
-He then moved to The New Yorker in 2013, where he has reported from Syria and on domestic affairs in the United States.
+He was a contributing writer for the New York Times magazine, reporting from Kabul, Afghanistan, from 2011 to 2014.
+He then moved to The New Yorker in 2013, where he has reported from Ukraine and Syria, and on domestic affairs in the United States.

 Achievements and honors

 Mogelson won a Livingston Award in 2013, a National Magazine Award in 2014, and his work has been supported by the Pulitzer Center on Crisis Reporting.
 In 2021, he received a George Polk Award for his coverage of protests and racial politics in the United States.

 Works

 Mogelson is the author of The Storm is Here: An American Crucible and These Heroic, Happy Dead, a book of short stories.